Accounts payable

 Accounts payable [Cr.]

-The above journal entry to record accounts payable liability is made under periodic inventory system.
-If the company is employing a perpetual inventory system, the debit part of the entry would consist of “inventory account” rather than “purchases account”.
+The above journal entry records accounts payable liability under periodic inventory system.
+If the company is employing a perpetual inventory system, the debit part of the entry would consist of “inventory account” rather than the “purchases account”.

-2. When damaged or otherwise undesirable inventory is returned to the supplier:
+2. When damaged or otherwise undesired inventory is returned to the supplier:

-If a part or whole of the inventory purchased is found to be damaged or otherwise undesirable, the buyer may either return such goods to the seller or keep them and ask the seller for an allowance (i.e., a reduction in price).
-If such returns and/or allowance is approved by the seller, the buyer records a reduction in accounts payable liability in his accounting record.
+If a part or whole of the inventory is found to be damaged, unfit or otherwise undesired, the buyer may either return the goods to the seller or keep them and ask the seller for a reduction in price, known as allowance.
+When a return or allowance is approved by the seller, the buyer records a reduction in accounts payable liability in his books by debiting purchases returns and allowances account and crediting accounts payable account.
+The journal entry for this looks like the following:

 Accounts payable [Dr.]